-The unfunded portion of the pension liability attributable to MERSD is estimated to be \$5,029,673, down 15% from the prior year, and down 22% from five years ago.
+The unfunded portion of the pension liability attributable to MERSD is estimated to be \$6,935,222.

 Most pension programs require contributions from employees and employers.
 The large majority of MERSD employees are teachers and other licensed personnel (e.g. principals and district administrators), who participate in the Commonwealth of Massachusetts' Teachers Contributory Retirement System (MTCRS).
 For these employees, the Commonwealth pays 100% of the employer share of pension expense, and employees also contribute directly by way of an 11% payroll deduction.
-As a result, MERSD has no expense, nor any liability whatsoever, for pension costs related to licensed employees, including teachers and administrators.
+As a result, MERSD has no expense, nor any liability, for pension costs related to licensed employees, including teachers and administrators.

-A smaller number of employees, who are not licensed by the Commonwealth (e.g. facilities staff, and administrative, school building and teaching assistants), participate in the county pension program, known as Essex Regional Retirement System (ERRS).
-In the current fiscal year, MERSD's employer-share obligation for ERRS annual contributions totaled \$667,994.
+A smaller number of employees, who are not licensed by the Commonwealth (e.g. facilities staff, and administrative, school building and teaching assistants), participate in the regional pension program, known as Essex Regional Retirement System (ERRS).
+In the current fiscal year, MERSD's employer-share obligation for ERRS annual contributions totaled \$728,883.
 ERRS has begun to require its members, including MERSD and the Towns of Manchester and Essex, to pre-fund future pension liabilities and the program is on track to achieve full-funding by 2035, in accordance with Massachusetts General Law.
 Doing so requires MERSD to increase its annual pension contribution by 6.5% each year through 2029, and by 4.0% thereafter.
 ERRS has adjusted this funding schedule on several occasions with a general trend of increasing the number of initial years with required higher percentage contribution growth, in order to achieve the full funding target.
 As of the most recent ERRS actuarial valuation, the pension program's liabilities were 67% funded, up from 52% in 2014.

-The estimate referenced above for MERSD's portion of ERRS' unfunded pension liability is based on applying 1.45% of ERRS' \$347 million unfunded liability to MERSD.
+The estimate referenced above for MERSD's portion of ERRS' unfunded pension liability is based on applying 1.50% of ERRS' \$347 million unfunded liability to MERSD.
 This percentage represents MERSD's percentage of total ERRS payroll.
 ERRS applies this percentage to the total annual required contributions from its members to arrive at MERSD's employer share obligation for the year.
-MERSD's current 1.45% share of ERRS payroll and required contributions is down from the 1.71%-1.80% range observed between 2014 and 2018.
-It is also lower than the Town of Manchester's share of the ERRS liability (3.44%) and the Town of Essex's share (1.67%).